alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

     A dump of the application box and databoxes of the Phraseanet install you wish to migrate ("db_name_of_the_databox").

-    A backup of the following directories : custom, lazaret, download (located inside the)as well as the datas directories.
+    A backup of the following directories:

     - "download" inside the ./tmp of your Phraseanet source directory